notgodzilla/android-case-study-gail/README.md

 ### Known Bugs
 - When navigating back from a deal item product page back to the deals list then selecting a different deal, the product page will briefly show the details of the last product selected before populating the view with the new product details
-- The product page only accounts for `ItemNotFondResponse` errors and when a network error occurs then the page will still display all the components such as product description, add to cart button, etc but not populated with data
+- The product page only accounts for `ItemNotFoundResponse` errors and when a network error occurs then the page will still display all the components such as product description, add to cart button, etc but not populated with data
 - If network connection is lost when navigating away from a deal item product page (navigating back to deal list) then navigating to a new product page, the old product will persist in the display
 -
 ### Future Features